Fragrance Guide

-Home fragrances— like candles, incense, and diffused aromatherapy— should be assessed for their potential impact on your health in three separate ways: what the scent itself is made from, what it is blended with, and how it is dispersed into the air in your home.
-This three-part consideration captures a more complete picture: for example, a perfectly healthy 100% organic essential oil may be blended with a petroleum-based wax and burned, releasing a slew of unhealthy chemicals into your home.
-On the other hand, a less-than-perfect oil may be safely diffused in pure water, making the second option a far healthier choice overall.
+Having three scales captures a more complete picture of a fragrance’s impact on your health by considering three things: what the scent itself is made from, what it is blended with (substrate), and how it is dispersed into the air in your home (throw method).
+For example, a perfectly healthy, 100% organic essential oil may be blended with a petroleum-based wax and burned, releasing a slew of unhealthy chemicals and smoke particles.
+On the other hand, a less-than-perfectly-healthy essential oil may be safely diffused in pure water, making it a healthier choice overall.

-Click on bolded statements to see links to research.
+Click on bolded statements for links to more information and research.

 Third Party Certifications